iiasceri/USM-FMI/README.md

 # Licence Project at University
-Spring MVC, Spring Security, Hibernate, PostgreSQL & Android app as client side.
+Android app as client side.